Skip to content

 More information about the service parameters are given below.

-This first mandatory parameter is the list of input products that are used to create the collocated stack.
+This first mandatory parameter is the list of input single band assets that are used to create the collocated stack.
+These assets can originate from:

 • Auxiliary datasets,